 History & Literature’s field of Latin American Studies gives students the opportunity to study the history and literature of Mexico, Central America, the Caribbean, Brazil and the Southern Cone in a global context.
-Students explore topics such as indigenous cultures, conquest and colonization, colonial institutions, literary documents such as crónicas and poetry, independence movements, novels and poetry of the period of national self-definition, and the role of these cultures in the history and literature of the twentieth century.
+Students explore topics such as indigenous cultures, conquest and colonization, global latinidad, migration, diaspora, colonial institutions, literary documents such as crónicas and poetry, independence movements, novels and poetry of the period of national self-definition, and the role of these cultures in the history and literature of the twentieth century.

 In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the Latin American Studies field complete the following requirements:

-- 2 survey courses, 1 history and 1 literature (each course should cover at least 100 years);
+- 1 survey course on Latin America (the course should cover at least 100 years);

-- 1 course on colonial Latin America;
+- 1 course focused on a period before 1900;

-Questions about the Latin American Studies field should be directed to Assistant Director of Studies Alan Niles.
+Other questions about the Latin American Studies field should be directed to Assistant Director of Studies Alan Niles.